EOSIO/eos/README.md

 For each command, you should get a JSON response with blockchain information.

-You can read more on launcher and its settings [here](https://github.com/EOSIO/eos/blob/master/testnet.md)
+You can read more on eosio-launcher and its settings [here](https://github.com/EOSIO/eos/blob/master/testnet.md)

 <a name="publictestnet"></a>
 ## Running a local node connected to the public testnet